Southport Drill Hall: Heritage listing

 Southport Drill Hall was listed on the Queensland Heritage Register on 5 October 1998 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The building demonstrates the strategic military importance of coastal areas, like Southport in the late nineteenth century and has a strong association with the Volunteer Defence Force.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The building, contracted in 1890 to a standard design furnished by the State Department of Works, is a good and intact example of a standard nineteenth century drill hall of which many were constructed and very few are known to survive in their original form.
+The building, contracted in 1890 to a standard design furnished by the State Department of Works, is an example of a standard nineteenth century drill hall of which many were constructed and very few are known to survive in their original form.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The building, contracted in 1890 to a standard design furnished by the State Department of Works, is a good and intact example of a standard nineteenth century drill hall of which many were constructed and very few are known to survive in their original form.
+The building, contracted in 1890 to a standard design furnished by the State Department of Works, is an example of a standard nineteenth century drill hall many of which were constructed and very few are known to survive in their original form.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The building demonstrates the strategic military importance of coastal areas, like Southport in the late nineteenth century and has a strong association with the Volunteer Defence Force.